CosmWasm/docs-deprecated/getting-started/next-steps.md

 contract from start to finish, check out the [name service tutorial](../tutorials/name-service/intro).

+We curated some video and workshop resources you can take a look at: [Videos and Workshops](../learn/videos-workshops)

 If you feel you understand enough (and have prior experience with rust), feel free to grab [`cosmwasm-template`](https://github.com/CosmWasm/cosmwasm-template) and use that as a configured project to start modifying.
 Do not clone the repo, but rather follow the